This lesson will cover the following topics:

 02 Overview

 The footer is a strip that can be added to the bottom of web pages.
-It is usually used to display company details and copyrights, offer additional site links, or contain clickable linked social media icons.
+It usually displays company details and copyrights, offers additional site links, or contains clickable social media icons.

 To add a footer to your project: